andrzejlisek/BackupToMail/readme.md

 BackupToMail.exe DIGEST 2 Archive.zip / Archive.dig
 ```

-If you do not have the digest file, you can manually correct the data file size \(assume, that the data file size is 1000000000\):
+If you do not have the digest file, you can manually correct the data file size \(assume, that the data file size is **1000000000**\):

 ```
-BackupToMail.exe RSCODE 7 Archive.zip 1000000000 "" 0
+BackupToMail.exe RSCODE 7 Archive.zip 1000000000 "" 0 0
 ```

 If the code file is alco incomplete and the file size may be incorrect, you have to correct code file size by the similar way\.

 If you are sure, that size of both files are correct, you can try to recovery missing segments\.

-If number of missing segments \(total of data and code file\) are less than half of number of code file segments, you can try to recovery in automatic mode without using the maps:
+If number of missing segments \(total of data and code file\) are less than half of number of code file segments, you can try to recovery in automatic mode without using the maps \(in thix example, RS code layout is **1** segment per unit\):

 ```
-BackupToMail.exe RSCODE 5 Archive.zip / Archive.rsc /
+BackupToMail.exe RSCODE 5 Archive.zip / Archive.rsc / 1
 ```

 If the missing segments are more, but less or equal than number of code file segments, you have to ensure, that you have the maps for both files\.
 If you do not have the map file for code file, because you have the file already, you have to generate the map consisting of all segments marked as **1**, use **DIGEST** function to do this, the digest file will not necessary, so it will not be created\.